lxaw/TanGoChrome/README.md

 Installation:
 * Via Chrome: https://chrome.google.com/webstore/detail/tango/childjcagcbmjcphnacbgmlbeddmgljd/related
 * Via Package: Download the repo into a folder.
 Then go into Chrome's extension settings, and click the "add package" prompt.
 Then find the folder and add it.
 Voila!

+## ❤️ How to Support ❤️
+- If this code or anyother I have written has helped you, feel free to make a donation at https://www.buymeacoffee.com/whalenlexn.